buttermilk

 8. Buttermilk powder and water

-• You can purchase powdered, dry buttermilk and go back to a liquid nation by including water, in line with the commands on the package.
+• You can purchase powdered, dry buttermilk and return to a liquid nation by including water following the package’s commands.

 • Mixing approximately 1/four cup (30 grams) of powdered buttermilk with 1 cup (240 mL) of water ought to yield 1 cup (240 ml) of buttermilk.

-Suppose you’re use powdered buttermilk for baking.
-It could make paintings pleasant to combine the powder with the opposite dry elements, then upload the water while you’d typically upload liquid buttermilk.
+Suppose you use powdered buttermilk for baking.
+Combining the powder with the other dry elements and then adding the water while you’d typically add liquid buttermilk could make the paintings pleasant.

 SUMMARY